 Our student groups use this system to write academically reliable annotations that take into account readerly needs.
 For this, they orient themselves by the style guide – a set of practical recommendations that is based on the theory we have developed.
 This styleguide is continuously revised and improved.

-The annotations written by our participant will be published on our TEASys viewer [under construction].
+The annotations written by our participant will be published on our TEASys viewer.

 How you can participate:

 We welcome students of all backgrounds – no matter your subject or experience.
 After the introduction session, the groups will meet for two block sessions followed by weekly meetings and a last block session at the end of the semester.
-The meetings are student-only – after your annotations have been peer-reviewed, they are handed in to Prof. Bauer and PD Dr. Zirker, who review them as well.
+The meetings are student-only – after your annotations have been peer-reviewed, they are handed in to Prof. Bauer and Prof. Zirker, who review them as well.
 When your annotations are finished, they are uploaded unto our homepage.

 B.A. students can gain 4 ECTS for writing 6 annotations or 6 ECTS for writing 10+ annotations.
 You can use these ECTS for your Schlüsselqualifikationen.

 M.A. students can gain 3 ECTS for their Master work groups.
 For this, you have to write 6 annotations.

-(1) Poetry (each participant can choose which poem he or she wants to work on)
+(1) Poetry (participants can choose which poem they want to work on)